Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 | `event_timestamp` | Timestamp |
 | `event_name` | Fact property |

-In this case, you might have many different `event_name` values corresponding to different buttons that could be clicked in your app.
+In this case, you could have many different `event_name` values corresponding to different buttons in your app.
 By marking `event_name` as a fact property, you can filter metrics to look at specific button clicks (for instance, add to cart clicks).

 ### Pre-aggregated data